ueffel/Keypirinha-Time/README.md

 ## Usage

-Use the `Time:` item. (configurable)
+Use the `Time:` item. (label configurable)

 If no other input is entered the displayed datetime is the current time.
 Any input is interpreted as date string (or at least tried to)

 Hitting tab after a time is displayed offers timezone to convert the time.
+It can also search for a timezone by location name via the APIs from <https://nominatim.openstreetmap.org/> (latitude and longitude for location name) and <https://api.geotimezone.com/> (timezone for latitude and longitude)

-There is also the possibility to start off with a timezone with item`Timezone:` (configurable) and do the above (current time or try parse).
+There is also the possibility to start off with a timezone via item `Timezone:` (label configurable) and do the above (current time or try parse).

 Executing any of the suggestions copies the selected item to the clipboard.